 Peer mentoring and buddies are available across school.
 These allow children to support each other around school when tackling challenging situations.
-Mrs Hutchinson and Mrs Hall are trained in ASD training.
+Mrs Hutchinson is trained in ASD training.
 As a result we can offer targeted support to help children overcome specific difficulties around school.